wigxel/frontend-tasks/task-3.md

 #### Step 4: Updating the List of Phones
 Inside the `setTimeout` function
 > Reminder: `doAfterDelete` is a function parameter.
 So that's why we can invoke it.
 * Invoke the `doAfterDelete()` function after the `listEl.outerHTML = ''` statement.

+> :confused: If you're wondering where the `doAfterDelete` function parameter was defined.
+You should look for where the `activeDeleteButton()` function was called. :wink:

 #### Finally: Study `callbacks`.
 Visit [Link](https://suhas.org/javascript-callbacks/ 'Understanding JS Callbacks') to understand `callbacks`.
 And then try to understand the code.